IanStorm/my-home-cctv/README.md

 ### Prepare the software, pt.
 3

 1. Eject the Micro SD card from the computer
-2. Insert the Micro SD card into the Ras Pi, connect the ethernet cable, connect the power supply; the Ras Pi will automatically start
+2. Insert the Micro SD card into the Ras Pi, connect the power supply; the Ras Pi will automatically start
 2. Register the Ras Pi under a proper host name in your router, e.g. *"my-home-cctv-aviary"*
 2. Initially connect via SSH: `ssh pi@my-home-cctv-XYZ`
 	* There will be a prompt to add the fingerprint, type `yes`
 	* The default credentials for any Ras Pi are `pi` (user) and `raspberry` (password)
 	* Close the SSH connection

+### Prepare the hardware, pt.
+2 🧰

+Calibrate the IR LEDs by following [this (German) manual](https://github.com/MakeMagazinDE/Nistkasten-V2/blob/main/Hinweise/Problembehebung.md).

 ## ...steady, ...